 Google I/O is first and foremost a developer conference.
 New products may be announced at the keynote, but just about everything is really meant for the people that build the apps.
 For Android developers, there are few things that matter more than their tools.
 Today, a fresh release of Android Studio hit the Canary channel, and it brings one of the most often requested features: C/C++ support.

 Android apps, as most people think of them, are usually written in Java and have a runtime environment that imposes some additional overhead on execution.
+Games and other performance-critical software are usually built with C or C++ and the Native Development Kit (NDK) so that they can avoid most of that overhead.
 Read More

 I'm not going to pretend to be a developer here, and I'll openly admit that the bulk of what IDEA 12 does is over my head.
 However, I do understand its importance and relevance.
 Still, for the sake of correctness, we'll keep this one short and sweet.